 Flight rating credit only applies to students seeking an aviation education degree and will not be used toward the completion of the aviation minor or other degree.
 While every flight hour counts towards your total time and experience, SDSU generally will not award any credit for incomplete ratings and certificates.
 If you are close to completing a checkride, it is best to finish the rating before you enroll in the flight courses.

-If you are planning to complete any flight certificates or ratings, please talk to Dr. Cody Christensen before you start training.
+If you are planning to complete any flight certificates or ratings, please talk to Maria Julius before you start training.
 Due to recent FAA regulations, not completing all flight training with SDSU could hinder your job prospects for those intending to work for the airlines.

 Generally, only the Private Pilot certificate is transferable into the Aviation Education Degree Program.